jdugan6240/kak-dap/README.md

 ### .kak-dap.yaml File

 kak-dap requires a file to be present in your project's root directory, named .kak-dap.yaml.
-This is a standard JSON file, with support for C-style single line comments (//comments).
-In general, it will look like the following:
+This is a standard YAML file, and in general, it will look like the following:

 ```yaml
 configurations: